Packa95392/vo2max-sports-analysis/README.md

 - **Height & weight:** Surprisingly, height and weight correlated *positively* with VO2 max for males but *negatively* for females.
-Given how sparse the female sample is — particularly at older ages — this is more likely a sampling artifact than a physiological effect, and shouldn't be read as a real sex-based difference without a larger, more balanced dataset.
+Given how sparse the female sample is — particularly at older ages — this is more likely a sampling artifact than a physiological effect.
 - **Sport comparison:** XC skiing showed the highest VO2 max values of any sport in this dataset, consistent with prior literature.
-Soccer was the standout surprise — its VO2 max values rated "Superior" on the same scale as XC skiing, higher than expected relative to its typical reputation in the literature.
+Soccer was the standout surprise — its VO2 max values rated "Superior" on the same scale as XC skiing.
 - **Range and variability:** Cycling showed the widest range in both VO2 max and age, including some notable outliers.
 Female soccer also showed a wide outlier range, while XC skiing and male soccer were the most tightly clustered.